Longleaf pine: Description

-The cones, both female seed cones (ovulate strobili) and male pollen cones (staminate strobili), are initiated during the growing season before buds emerge.
+The cones—female seed cones (ovulate strobili) and male pollen cones (staminate strobili)—begin to form during the growing season before buds emerge.
 Pollen cones begin forming in their buds in July, while seed conelets are formed during a relatively short period of time in August.
 Pollination occurs early the following spring, with the pollen cones 3–8 cm long.
 The seed cones mature in about 20 months from pollination; when mature, they are yellow-brown in color, 15–25 cm long, and 5–7 cm broad, opening to 12 cm, and have a small, but sharp, downward-pointing spine on the middle of each scale.
 The seeds are 7–9 mm long, with a 25–40 mm wing.

 Longleaf pine takes 100 to 150 years to become full size and may live to be 500 years old.
 When young, they grow a long taproot, which usually is 2–3 m long; by maturity, they have a wide spreading lateral root system with several deep 'sinker' roots.
 They grow on well-drained, usually sandy soil, characteristically in pure stands.

-Longleaf pine also is known as being one of several species grouped as a southern yellow pine or longleaf yellow pine, and in the past as pitch pine (a name dropped as it caused confusion with pitch pine, Pinus rigida).
+Longleaf pine is one of several species grouped as southern yellow pine or longleaf yellow pine.
+In the past, it was also knows as pitch pine, but this name was dropped over confusion with pitch pine, Pinus rigida.